Raspy-Py/TIDL-ALIKE/README.md

-# Development enviromnet for conveting, testing, benchmarking and deploying ALIKE to BeagleBone AI-64
+# Development enviromnet for converting, testing, benchmarking and deploying ALIKE to BeagleBone AI-64

 # ALIKE Project Documentation